 This type of company is the most common in Portugal.
 It is usually chosen by foreign investors who want to set up a small business in Portugal.
-At least two shareholders can establish a private limited company in Portugal, only if they provide a minimum share capital of 5,000 EUR.
+At least two shareholders can establish a private limited company in Portugal, only if they provide a minimum share capital of EUR 5,000.
 Liability of the founders for company’s obligations only extends to their own contributions to the initial capital.

 When only one founder decides to set up a company in Portugal, the only type he can incorporate is a company with a single shareholder.
-This type of company is quite simple to set up, but it is rather rarely formed.
+This type of structure is quite simple to set up, but it is rather rarely formed.
 The founder is liable only with the company’s assets.